wingel/wingel.github.io/_posts/2016-05-27-another-look-at-sds7102-hardware.md

 ![Signal processing components on the back]({{site.baseurl}}/images/2016-05-27-another-look-at-sds7102-hardware/main-back-fpga.jpg)

 U2 is the FPGA, a [Xilinx Spartan 6 SC6SLX9](http://www.xilinx.com/products/silicon-devices/fpga/spartan-6.html).
-I have figured out how to configure the FPGA using the Xilinx Salve Serial mode.
+I have figured out how to configure the FPGA using the Xilinx Slave Serial mode.
 GPK3, GPK5, GPK7, GPK11 and GPK13 on the Soc are connected to CCLK, DONE, PROG_B, DIN and INIT_B on the FPGA.